frnrbt/ondorse-home/blog/chinese-sandbox.md

       keyName: property
     - name: 'og:description'
       value: >-
-        China's recent crackdownon the tech industry is a very good reminder that while fintech companies may enjoy some kind of freedom for a while, regulators will clamp down at some point.
+        China's recent crackdown on the tech industry is a very good reminder that while fintech companies may enjoy some kind of freedom for a while, regulators will clamp down at some point.
       keyName: property